archway-network/archway-docs/docs/create/guides/my-first-dapp.md

 Producing CosmWasm executables is part of the deploy process and can be accessed by running the deploy command without the `--dryrun` flag.

 **Note: the Developer CLI currently only supports the Docker version of `cosmwasm/rust-optimizer`.
-The deploy process will fail and exit if Docker has not been started.**
+The deploy process will fail and exit if Docker has not been started (Support for native `cosmwasm/rust-optimizer` bins coming soon).**

 ## Deploying your dApp on chain